pkrumins/catonmat.net/readme.txt

     * SimpleJSON for JSON.
     * jQuery     for AJAX and visual effects.

+2010.01.28:
+    * short-urls /p/ now fully work
+    * code style changes
 2010.01.27:
     * comments now work with and without ajax
-    * when previewing the message added a reminder notice to not forget submit 2010.01.26:
+    * added a message that reminds to submit comment after clicking preview 2010.01.26:
     * refactored comment code
 2010.01.25: